vansh-seth/Web-tech-lab/Notes-CSS/Image Reflection/Readme.md

 The `box-reflect` property in CSS is used to create reflections of images.
 This property allows you to position the reflection either below, above, left, or right of the image.

-#### Browser Support
-The `box-reflect` property is supported in some browsers with the `-webkit-` prefix.
-Here is a quick overview:

-- Chrome: Supported from version 4.0 with `-webkit-`
-- Safari: Supported from version 4.0 with `-webkit-`
-- Edge: Not supported
-- Opera: Supported from version 15.0 with `-webkit-`

 ### Examples

 #### Reflection Below the Image